samhermes/samhermes.github.io/_posts/2020-03-25-using-a-single-stylesheet-for-both-block-and-classic-editor.markdown

 ---
-title: Using a single stylesheet for both block and classic editors
+title: Using a single stylesheet for both block and classic editor
 date: 2020-03-25 17:58:00 Z
 custom_js: prism
 layout: post